-Just add one tablespoon of a cheap shampoo to a spray bottle of warm water.
+Add one tablespoon of shampoo to a spray bottle of warm water.
 Spray the wall liberally, then wipe clean from the bottom up using a microfiber cleaning cloth.
-(Working from the bottom up prevents drip marks on your walls.)
+(Working from the bottom up is one of the tricks to cleaning walls that prevents drip marks and streaks.)

 Know what the main ingredient in most hairspray is?
 Alcohol.
 It’s also a solvent, so you can use it to dissolve the hairspray.
 Just dampen a cloth with some, rub it on the hairspray spots, then immediately wipe water to rinse.

 The surfactants in fabric softeners do a great job of loosening hairspray and other grime.
 If you have liquid fabric softener, use 1 part for every 2 parts of warm water in a spray bottle.
 Spray it on, wipe with a microfiber cloth, the rinse.
 No fabric softener?
 Rub a wet used dryer sheet over the spot then rinse.